cambiotraining/hpc-intro/04-software.md

 - To install your own software, you can use the _Conda_ package manager.
   - _Conda_ allows you to have separate "software environments", where multiple package versions can co-exist on your system.
 - Use `conda env create <ENV>` to create a new software environment and `conda install -n <ENV> <PROGRAM>` to install a program on that environment.
-- Use `source activate <ENV>` to "activate" the software environment and make all the programs installed there available.
+- Use `conda activate <ENV>` to "activate" the software environment and make all the programs installed there available.
-  - When submitting jobs to SLURM, always remember to include the `source activate` command at the start of the shell script you submit to `sbatch`.
+  - When submitting jobs to `sbatch`, always remember to include `source $CONDA_PREFIX/etc/profile.d/conda.sh` at the start of the shell script, followed by the `conda activate` command.

 #### Further resources